MileHacker Logo

 • Sunburn/Dehydration

-High altitude sunlight can be intense.
-Use Sunscreen with SPF 30+ and wear protective clothing.
-Carry plenty of water and hydrate frequently.
+High altitude sunlight can be powerful.
+Use Sunscreen with SPF 30+ and wear clothing for protection.
+Have plenty of water on hand and hydrate frequently.

 • Insect Bites